 - b.
-Consultancy Report: Department reviews utilizing external consultants will generally invite one or two consultants from similar or aspirational schools.
-In select cases a single consultant may be sufficient if the department self-study questions are particularly focused or precise.
-Depending on the needs of the review, consultants might visit in person or conduct their work via Zoom.
+Consultancy Report: Department reviews utilizing external consultants will generally invite one or two consultants from similar or aspirational schools Depending on the needs of the review, consultants might visit in person or conduct their work via Zoom.
 Consultants should be proposed and reviewed by the Senior Associate Dean prior to extending any invitation to participate.
-In the case of a review that brings consultants to campus, please consult with Senior Administrative Assistant to the Dean of the College to find an optimal time for the visit and to schedule a meeting with the Senior Associate Dean and/or Dean.
+In the case of a review that brings consultants to campus, please consult with Senior Administrative Assistant to the Dean of the College to find an optimal time for the visit and to schedule meetings with the Senior Associate Dean and Dean.
 The standard honorarium for an on-site consultation is \$750 plus travel expenses.
 The consultant(s) will write up the findings of their review and submit that report to the Dean's Office prior to receiving the honorarium. - c.
-Participation in a review process from a professional society: Some professional societies offer accreditation, certification or approval processes that are appropriate for small liberal arts colleges such as Wabash.
+Participation in a developmental workshop or review process from a professional society: Some professional societies offer developmental workshops or accreditation, certification or approval processes that are appropriate for small liberal arts colleges such as Wabash.
 These often include a review of curriculum, resources, and staffing that parallel the self-study process and provide an outside assessment of the department's offerings.
 Please discuss the expectations of the society, potential fees and other requirements with the Senior Associate Dean before beginning this process. - 5.
-Action Plan: At the conclusion of the self-study, the department will submit a written plan for moving forward based on the findings of the internal self-student, consultancy, or site visits.
+Action Plan: At the conclusion of the self-study, the department will submit a written plan for moving forward based on the findings of the internal self-study, consultancy, or site visits.
 The plan might reflect on questions or possibilities such as: What changes is the department contemplating in light of the review?
 What questions will be central to department planning over the next several years?
 How will changes improve student learning and student experience?
 How will changes be evaluated?
 What was learned during the course of the department review? - 6.
 Post-Review Debriefing: In the semester following the completion of the review, the Department Chair (and other members of the department as warranted) will meet with the Senior Associate Dean and/or Dean of the College to discuss the review and action plan.
-In some cases, this conversation may, instead, take place in the department's biannual Deans' Assessment meeting.
+In some cases, this conversation may, instead, take place in the department's bi-annual Dean Assessment meeting.

-During the implementation of the action plan the department is encouraged to have conversations with the Dean's Office about their progress, how the review is being used in the work of the department, and new directions and changes since the department review.
+During the implementation of the action plan, the department is encouraged to have conversations with the Dean's Office about their progress, how the review is being used in the work of the department, and new directions and changes since the department review.
 Such discussions might occur in Dean assessment meetings or in other venues at the initiative of the department or Dean's Office.
 The department may also be requested to write a follow-up report on action items initiated subsequent to the completion of the review and submission of the action plan.